xoseperez/basicstation-docker/README.md

 You can run it as `ser2net -c ser2net.yaml`.

-Once the USB device is available as a TCP stream, we can instruct the UDP Packet Forwarder to use this connection.
+Once the USB device is available as a TCP stream, we can instruct Basics™ Station for Docker to use this connection.
 An example `docker-compose.yml` file can be as follows:

 ```
 version: '2.0'